ssiwan/kmt/README.md

 *US Digital Service Playbook:*
 > *Play 4 - Build the Service Using Agile and Iterative Practices*

-The DH Synergetech consultants began the scrum process on 2/22/18 with Sprint planning session to review draft user stories based on the interview with firefighters as well as requirements in the RFI.
+The DHS consultants began the scrum process on 2/22/18 with Sprint planning session to review draft user stories based on the interview with firefighters as well as requirements in the RFI.
 User stories were developed, documented, and prioritized in the Kanban board in GitHub at https://github.com/dhsynergetech/kmt/projects/1

 ### Daily Scrum
-The DH Synergetech consultants began daily 15 minute scrum calls on 2/23/18, with a plan to conduct two 1 (one) week sprints for the RFI.
+The DHS consultants began daily 15 minute scrum calls on 2/23/18, with a plan to conduct two 1 (one) week sprints for the RFI.
 Plan is to conduct sprint review's with firefighters to obtain feedback on the CalFire Magnet Board KMT tool.
 Daily collaboration for the team is enhanced via a Slack channel at https://dhsynergetech.slack.com/?redir=%2Fhome

 ### Sprint Reviews and Retrospectives